-Saliva Tests vs. Serum Blood Tests
+Saliva Tests vs. Serum Blood Tests for Hormone Testing

 by John R. Lee, M.D.

-Confusion exists among medical professionals and the general public about the question of progesterone absorption.
+Confusion exists among medical professionals and the general public about the question of bioidentical progesterone cream absorption.
 This confusion often hinges on a misunderstanding of the test used to measure progesterone levels in the body.
 Let us try to clarify the issue.

 In this report: